-Article 24# Resits
+Article 25# Resits

 - 1. For each unit of the Master's cumulative assessment, at least two opportunities to sit the relevant interim examination will be offered each year.
 The second opportunity constitutes, pursuant to paragraph 3 of this article, the general resit. - 2.
 An interim examination may consist of two or more mid-term exams. - 3.
 During the general resit, students may sit a maximum of two interim examinations. - 4.
 Resits for units that consist wholly or partially of skills training can exclusively be sat by candidates who attended regular classes for the unit in the study year in question and concluded it with a fail. - 5.
-There is no opportunity to resit the Research and Writing Skills (Commercial & Company Law; RB39) and Research and Writing Skills (Maritime and Transport Law; RB30) examination during the general resit period.
+There is no opportunity to resit the Research and Writing Skills examination during the general resit period.

-Article 25 Registering for interim examinations and cumulative assessments
+Article 26 Registering for interim examinations and cumulative assessments

 - 1. Only students who register for written interim examinations on time may take part in said examinations. - 2.
 Registration for all written interim examinations is possible during the registration period via Osiris Student.
 Information about the registration period will be provided by the faculty via the study guide, among others.
 Students who cannot register via Osiris Student should contact the Erasmus Student Service Centre (ESSC). - 3.
-After the expiry of the regular registration period, it will still be possible to register with the ESSC up to the penultimate week day prior to the interim examination.
-The fee for late registration is € 20.00 per interim examination.
-Preferably, students should show proof of payment when they report to take their interim examinations, so that they can show this to the invigilator, if their names do not appear on the list of participants due to late registration. - 4.
+After the expiration of the regular registration period, it is still possible to register with the ESSC to up to two working days prior to the examination.
+The fee for late registration is $\notin 20.00$ per interim examination.
+Students should show proof of payment when they report to take their interim examinations, so that they can show this to the invigilator, if their names do not appear on the list of participants due to late registration. - 4.
 If a student nevertheless takes part while being in violation of any of the foregoing clauses of this article, the result will be invalid.